linx-software/hubspot/README.md

 2. Run the GetDuplicateSubmissionsFilterEmail function.
    * Pass the form GUID as parameter.

-`If a file already exists with the same name then the data will get overwritten.`
+`If a file already exists with the same name then it will append the data in the file.`

 ## Contributing